mwarning/openwrt-examples/README.md

 sysupgrade /tmp/openwrt-*-sysupgrade.bin
 ```

 Changes in `/etc/config` and files listed `/etc/sysupgrade.conf` will be preserved.
-But installed packaged are lost and need to be installed again. `sysupgrade -n` will discard all changes.
+But installed packaged are lost and need to be installed again. `sysupgrade -n <image>` will flash an image and does not preseve any configuration.

 ## Install/Test Packages